6.3. Geometry Optimizations, Surface Scans, Transition States, MECPs, Conical Intersections, IRC, NEB

 ...

-Thus, the structures are simply of the standard XYZ format, separated by a “>” sign.
-After the last structure no “>” should be given but a blank line instead.
-The program then automatically recognizes that a multiple XYZ scan run is to be performed.
-Thus, single point calculations are performed on each structure in sequence and the results are collected at the end of the run in the same kind of trajectory.dat files as produced from trajectory calculations.
+Thus, the structures are simply of the standard XYZ format and they are provided one after the other.
+There is no need to add any extra character between them.
+This was the case for ORCA versions older than 6.0.0, where the structures were separated by a “>” sign.
+The user can still use this format, if preferred, but is not needed anymore.
+After processing the XYZ file, single point calculations are performed on each structure in sequence and the results are collected at the end of the run in the same kind of trajectory.dat files as produced from trajectory calculations.

 In order to aid in using this feature, the relaxed surface scans produce a file called MyJob.allxyz that is of the correct format to be re-read in a subsequent run.